psrenergy/PSRClassesInterface.jl/docs/src/examples/graf_files.md

 ## Time Series

 Some attributes in a Study represent a time series indexed by another attribute.
-Here we will be setting a time series for the attribute `HourDemand`, from `PSRDemandSegment`, which is indexed by `DataHourDemand`.
+Here we will be setting a time series for the attribute `EmissionCost`, from `PSRGasEmission`, which is indexed by `DateEmissionCost`.

-First we create a Dict with `HourDemand` and `DataHourDemand` data.
+First we create a Dict with `EmissionCost` and `DateEmissionCost` data.

 ```@example rw_file
 series = Dict{String,Vector}(
-    "DataHourDemand" => ["1900-01-01", "1900-01-02","1900-01-03"],
-    "HourDemand" =>  [5.0, 7.0, 11.0]
+    "DateEmissionCost" => [
+        Dates.Date("1900-01-01"),
+        Dates.Date("2013-01-01"),
+        Dates.Date("2013-02-01")
+    ],
+    "EmissionCost" => [0.0,3.0,3.0]
     )
 ```

 Then, we save the time series to the study using the function [`PSRI.set_series!`](@ref)